Where to Discuss?

 cr_right.RightBorder = line_format

-And also rectangle corner: top_left, top_right, bottom_left, bottom_right.
+And for the rectangle corners: top_left, top_right, bottom_left, bottom_right.

 cr_top_left = func_gcrb(a_l, a_t, a_l, a_t)